How can I tell the difference between strep throat and COVID-19? - NewsBreak

 How can I tell the difference between strep throat and COVID-19?

-Dr. Matthew Weissman of Manhattan’s Mount Sinai Beth Israel hospital joined News 2’s sister station, WPIX, on Friday to share some helpful tips on identifying strep throat and how to treat it.
+Dr. Matthew Weissman of Manhattan’s Mount Sinai Beth Israel hospital joined PIX11 Morning News on Friday to share some helpful tips on identifying strep throat and how to treat it.

 Watch the full interview in the video player above.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.